JR'S Free Thought Pages

 [1] When the great economist John Maynard Keynes responded to a query about the future of the stock market in the long run, he responded with “In the long run, we are all dead”.
 This reminds me of David Hume’s famous statement that “The life of man is of no greater importance to the Universe than that of an oyster”.

-Martin Heidegger had long since pointed out that no person goes forwards forever, including the stock market which is, more or less, a product of human emotional instability, including stupidity, greed and fear.
-In Being and Time, he depicted existence (dasien) as searching for authenticity that he referred to as “being-towards-death”’, that is, in affirming mortality and limits (one of the requirements of all ethical behaviour – something our capitalist oligarchs have not yet discovered.
+Martin Heidegger had long since pointed out that no person goes forward forever, including the stock market which is, more or less, a product of manipulation, algorithms, nauseating conflict of interest, human emotional instability, including ignorance, stupidity, greed and fear.
+In Being and Time, he depicted existence (dasien) as searching for authenticity that he referred to as “being-towards-death”’, that is, in affirming mortality and moral limits such as the golden rule, one of the many requirements of all ethical behaviour – something our capitalist oligarchs have deliberately ignored or not yet discovered.
 He set out to demonstrate that existence or being itself is not to be found on some eternal, ethereal dimension; rather it emerges through time and history.
 Thus, both on the cosmic level and in the lives of each one of us, all things are temporal and finite.

 This idea of human existence as having a predetermined expiry date was a source of agitation for another remarkable atheist existentialist thinker Jean Paul Sartre, a philosopher that has greatly influenced my own thinking.
 He accepted mortality as scientific fact but everything in his character and intellect rebelled against being encumbered by anything, least of all death.
 As he wrote in Being and Nothingness, death is a scandalous outrage that comes to me externally, erasing my passions and intellectual projects.
 One cannot prepare for death or internalize the event in any rational manner.
 It’s not something about which to be resolute - or even accepted - nor is it something to be incorporated and conquered.
 It cannot be reasonably accepted as one of my contingencies; it is not one of my possibilities but “the possibility that there are for me no longer any possibilities”’.
 Simone de Beauvoir, Sartre’s life-long equally brilliant intellectual partner, wrote a novel, the central message of which was that immortality would be unbearable (All Men Are Mortal), but she too considered death an alien intruder.
 In A Very Easy Death, her 1964 account of her mother’s final illness, she described how death came to her mother “from elsewhere, strange and inhuman”.
 For Beauvoir, one cannot have a relationship with death, only with the only life we will ever know.